TCBA Today Constitution and Rulebook

-343. Starts and appearances by starting pitchers and starts by split-grade pitchers in post-season play are limited as follows:
+343. Starts by starting pitchers and starts by split-grade pitchers in post-season play are limited as follows:

 350. All strategy used must make sense as baseball strategy.
 Strategy may not be based solely or primarily on reasoning which is unique to or based on the limitations of the baseball simulation model of APBA, BBW or the TCBA-T.

 353. No pitcher may pinch-hit unless it is shown that he was used to pinch-hit at least 8 times during the corresponding season.
 A pitcher who qualifies to pinch-hit under this rule may only pinch-hit when all or all but one of the non-pitchers on the bench have been used.
 Announcing players and removing them without playing for the purpose of making a pitcher eligible to pinch-hit is not permitted.